FHantke/brave-browser-wiki/Roadmap.md

 ## Milestones

 This is a working document, things will update and move around to reflect reality.
 Things are not set in stone in this document.
+Brave members are expected to update this document to reflect reality to share current status with community.

 ### Milestone 1: Open sourceable (December 2017 - February 2018)
 - [x] Adblock off the main thread